drubinstein/pokerl/content/docs/chapter-1/breakdown/8badges/index.md

 <div style="text-align: center;">

 {{< figure
-  src="assets/gym7.png"
+  src="images/gym7.gif"
   caption="Failing a quiz in Blaine's gym." class="ma0 w-75"
 >}}

 </div>

-To enter Blaine’s gym the agent must first *Surf* to Cinnabar Island where the gym is located.
-Subsequently, the agent must acquire the "SECRET KEY” from the Pokémon Mansion next door to his gym *Surf*.
+To enter Blaine’s gym the agent must first *`SURF`* to Cinnabar Island where the gym is located.
+Subsequently, the agent must acquire the "SECRET KEY” from the Pokémon Mansion next door to his gym *`SURF`*.
 To battle Blaine, the agent must complete a series of optional True/False quizzes.
 If the agent incorrectly answers, the agent battles a trainer.

 ## Giovanni's Gym Gimmick

 <div style="text-align: center;">

 {{< figure
-  src="assets/gym8.png"
+  src="images/gym8.gif"
   caption="A spin tile in Giovanni's gym." class="ma0 w-75"
 >}}